misshie/GestaltMatcher-Arc/README.md

 # GestaltMatcher-Arc: Service
-This repository contains all the code for our GestaltMatcher service.
+This repository contains all the code for our GestaltMatcher service and the training of GestaltMatcher-Arc.
+For more details, please check our publications in the [references section](#references).
 This repo also contains snippets of code from insightface (https://github.com/deepinsight/insightface); both from their alignment process and their RetinaFace detector.